Contact Information and Links

 - 132Q-30-500 Classroom Misconduct and Authority to Suspend for Up to Three Days

 Respect intellectual property.
 The course materials your instructor prepares are the legal intellectual property of the instructor and the school.
-You have a legal and ethical duty to refrain from making copies, distributing, or sharing directions, student data files, or tests class materials without your instructor's permission.
-These include, but are not limited to leaving files on school computers, publishing to shared folders on the Cloud, sending via e-mail attachments, and posting to forums and social media.
+You have a legal and ethical duty to refrain from making copies, distributing, or sharing class materials without your instructor's permission.
+These include, but are not limited to leaving files on school computers, publishing to shared folders on the Cloud, publishing to web sites, sending via e-mail attachments, and posting to forums and social media.

 - Upload a recognizable picture.